runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 The common wisdom is that you can get anything in Blackport, for the right price.

-The main city of Blackport is on a rocky isle at the mouth of the river delta, and is not directly connected to the mainland.
+The main city of Blackport is on a crescent-shaped rocky isle at the mouth of the river delta, and is not directly connected to the mainland.
 The surrounding swamps are quite difficult to traverse, making the city especually isolated.
 There are some fishermen and farmers along the banks of the river, but Blackport primarilly relies on trade for food.

 ## Haven